 “Tell me, what is it you plan to do with your one wild and precious life?”

-Public health leaders understand systemic problems, set new directions, lead change and learn quickly from mistakes.
-Public health leaders connect with and inspire others to join them in addressing the most intractable population health challenges.
+Public health leaders understand systemic problems, set new directions, lead change, and learn quickly from mistakes.
+They must have a deep sense of self and know how to connect and collaborate with others to address the most intractable population health challenges.

 We invite you to join us in this work.